 Products Used & Sold

-The types of chemical products you use and whether you retail products to customers affects product liability premiums.
-Professional-grade chemical products carry higher risk than standard consumer products.
+The types of chemical products you use on clients and whether you retail products to customers affects your product liability premium.
+Professional-grade chemical treatments carry higher risk than standard consumer hair care products.

 📍

-Street-level salons in high-traffic areas may face different risks (and premiums) than home-based or mobile operators.
-Salon fitout value, security measures, and fire safety equipment also influence premiums.
+High-street salons in busy retail strips may face different risk exposures and premiums compared to home-based or mobile operators.
+Your salon fit-out value, security provisions, and fire safety equipment also factor into premium calculations.

 Real-World Insurance Scenarios for Beauty Salons